dhellmann/pymotw-3/source/sys/interpreter.rst

     :literal:
     :start-after: #end_pymotw_header

-Rather than changing the global default encoding, most Unicode experts recommend making an application explicitly Unicode-aware.
+Rather than relying on the global default encoding, most Unicode experts recommend making an application explicitly Unicode-aware.
 This provides two benefits: Different Unicode encodings for different data sources can be handled more cleanly, and the number of assumptions about encodings in the application code is reduced.